 The Company employed Mr. Joseph G. NeCastro as its senior vice president and chief financial officer effective May 3, 2002.
 To assist Mr. NeCastro in satisfying an obligation with his previous employer, the Company paid him a \$661,626 signing bonus (including the gross-up for withholding taxes) and loaned him \$356,905.
 If Mr. NeCastro voluntarily resigns within three years of his date of hire, he will be required to pay the Company \$350,000 of the signing bonus.
 If he voluntarily resigns between three and five years of his date of hire, he will be required to pay the Company \$175,000 of the signing bonus.
 Mr. NeCastro must repay the loan, with interest at 4.75% per year, by July 26, 2007.
 A portion of Mr. NeCastro's annual performance bonus, if any, will be used to repay interest and principal on the loan.
-Simultaneously with such payment, the Company has agreed to pay Mr. NeCastro an additional bonus, the net amount of which will equal withholding taxes applicable to the portion of the bonus used for the loan payment.
-In March 2003, Mr. NeCastro repaid \$80,000 of his loan balance.
+Simultaneously with such payment, the Company has agreed to pay Mr. NeCastro repaid \$80,000 of his loan balance.
 If his employment with the Company is terminated for any reason, all outstanding principal and accrued interest must be paid within thirty (30) days of the date of such termination.
 The Company has agreed to pay Mr. NeCastro two times his base salary if he is terminated before May 3, 2005 without cause or involuntarily within one year after a change in control.